VexatiousCheff/godot-plus-plus/README.md

 - Anyone searching for how to boost your game's performance - making your games <b>SIGNIFICANTLY FASTER AND MORE OPTIMIZED</b>
 - Anyone that doesn't have multiple devices with different operating systems to test the plugin, but still wants everything he writes to be cross platform and to work for any architecture (x86_64, arm64 etc..)

-This template supports GitHub Actions - compiling for <b>Windows, macOS, Linux, Android, iOS, macOS and even Web builds</b>
+This template supports GitHub Actions - compiling for <b>Windows, macOS, Linux, Android, iOS, macOS and even Web</b>

 Compiles both <b>debug</b> as well as <b>final debug + release</b> builds when you are ready to publish your finished plugin to the [Godot Asset Library](https://godotengine.org/asset-library/asset) / [Itch.io](https://itch.io/) or anywhere else you might decide